LunaisLazier/PollyMC/README.md

 # Advantages over PollyMC [or Prism]

-- Maintain's PollyMC's DRM Removal and FTB Downloading, while maintaining support for Microsoft Accounts
+- Maintain's PollyMC's DRM Removal and FTB Downloading, while keeping support for Microsoft Accounts
 - Get updates from upstream Prism that PollyMC may not add